GSA/piv-conformance/docs/README.md

 ### Building the Card Conformance Tool from GitHub
+#### Windows version

 ##### Java

 - Uninstall all instances of Java.
 - Remove all environment variables: `JAVA_HOME`, `JAVA_BIN`, `JAVA_LIB`.
 - Install JDK 1.8_0_201.
-Note where it’s installed (probably `C:\Program Files\Java\jdk1.8_0_201` on Windows).
+Note where it's installed (probably `C:\Program Files\Java\jdk1.8_0_201` on Windows).
-- Check your `PATH` variable and clean out any old Java remnants and ensure that it includes the new Java version’s `.\bin`” directory.
+- Check your `PATH` variable and clean out any old Java remnants and ensure that it includes the new Java version's `bin` directory.
 - Set your `JAVA_HOME` to the new JDK installation directory.
 Add a `JAVA_BIN` set to `%JAVA_HOME%\bin` and `JAVA_HOME` set to `%JAVA_HOME%\lib`.
-- Get a command window and test with “javac -version” and “java -version”.
+- Get a command window and test with `javac -version` and `java -version`.

-##### Cygwin (recommended)
+##### Cygwin (recommended for Windows users)
 - Install Cygwin from `https://cygwin.com`.

 ##### Git (optional)

 - Install Git from `https://github.com/git-for-windows/git/releases/download/v2.21.0.windows.1/Git-2.21.0-64-bit.exe`.
 - Get a command window and type `git version`.
-- This optional because your Eclipse will sometimes “lose” things and the command line `git` is more reliable.
+- This optional because your Eclipse will sometimes "lose" things, and the command line `git` is more reliable.
 You have to know git well because we are creating and merging multiple branches to keep from stepping on each other.
--  Now do this:
+-  Now, do this:
 - `cd $HOME #(or cd %HOME%)`
 - `mkdir -p ~/git/ #or whatever you do in DOS to achieve the same effect`
 - `cd git`
-- Make sure that you’ve set up Git to globally store your username and password:
+- Make sure that you've set up Git to globally store your username and password:
 - `git config --global user.name *your-username*`
 - `git config --global user.email *your-email*`
-- The first time you try to clone or push anything, you’ll be asked for a password.
-Paste in your personal access token from ‘GitHub for the box you are working from.
+- The first time you try to clone or push anything, you'll be asked for a password.
+Paste in your personal access token from GitHub for the box you are working from.
 - `git clone https://github.com/GSA/piv-conformance.git piv-conformance`
 - `cd piv-conformance`
 - `sh doit.sh #this is where having Cygwin is handy because it uses Gradle to build everything)`
-- If I don’t have Cygwin, simply execute the `gradlew` commands in `doit.sh` in the same order.
+- If you don't have Cygwin, simply execute the `gradlew` commands in `doit.sh` in the same order.

 ##### Eclipse (EGit automagically built-in)

 - Download the Eclipse desktop for Java (version 2019-03 for Win 64 is fine)
 - Accept all licenses during installation and take all defaults.
 - Accept the default workspace (probably eclipse-workspace) when you load it.
-- Now, if you installed Git and pulled in a clone of the repo, you can import the project from Git by selecting your ~/git/piv-conformance directory (or “folder”).
+- Now, if you installed Git and pulled in a clone of the repo, you can import the project from Git by selecting your `~/git/piv-conformance` directory (or folder).
-- If you didn’t, then you give up some autonomy as to where your repos will be created.
-On my system, I want my Git repos to live in “Documents\GitRepos” so that I can just back up Documents and not have to hunt all over the system for places that need to be backed up.
-Eclipse will usually allow you to override it, but if you don’t watch what you’re doing, it’ll want to put it in the “eclipse-workspace” directory.
+- If you didn't, then you give up some autonomy as to where your repos will be created.
+On my system, I want my Git repos to live in `Documents\GitRepos` so that I can just back up Documents and not have to hunt all over the system for places that need to be backed up.
+Eclipse will usually allow you to override it, but if you don't watch what you're doing, it'll want to put it in the `eclipse-workspace` directory.
 If you are okay with that, then continue forward.
 - Once you dismiss the Eclipse welcome tab the empty Eclipse appears.
-- Select “Import project…” and Git -> Projects from Git
+- Select *Import project* and *Git -> Projects from Git*
-- Again, if you’ve got your repo already cloned, the choose existing local repository.
+- Again, if you've got your repo already cloned, then choose existing local repository.
-- If not, then choose “Clone URI” and if you’ve got the URI above in your clipboard, it’l fill in the dialog box except for your GitHub credentials.
-Because this is a GSA account, you won’t be able to push anything but can create pull requests.
+- If not, then choose *Clone URI* and if you've got the URI above in your clipboard, it'll fill in the dialog box except for your GitHub credentials.
+Because this is a GSA account, you won't be able to push anything but can create pull requests.
 - Leave all of the defaults and provide your GitHub username and personal access token for your dev box to Eclipse (Egit plugin) and it will offer to store it.
-You are best advised to take Eclipse up on that offer, or you’ll be forever changing your personal access tokens.
+You are best advised to take Eclipse up on that offer, or you'll be forever changing your personal access tokens.
-- If you’ve done everything right, you’ll see some 10-11 branches.
-Delect all but “swing” and “swing-gui-devel”.
+- If you've done everything right, you'll see some 10-11 branches.
+De-select all but `swing` and `swing-gui-devel`.
-- After clicking Next, you’ll be offered to choose “swing” as the default branch.
-Choose “swing-gui-devel” instead.
+- After clicking Next, you'll be offered to choose `swing` as the default branch.
+Choose `swing-gui-devel` instead.
-- Clicking Next will clone the repo to wherever you specified on the previous screen.
+- Clicking *Next* will clone the repo to wherever you specified on the previous screen.
-- At this point, you don’t have any Eclipse projects.
-You’ve made Eclipse aware of a repo and that’s it.
+- At this point, you don't have any Eclipse projects.
+You've made Eclipse aware of a repo and that's all.
 - Now, you should be able to import the existing Eclipse projects.
-There are actualy 4, but only 3 show up temporarily.
+There are actually 4, but only 3 show up temporarily.
 - Choose them all.
-Also, select Add project to working sets and create a new working set called “piv-conformance” and add the projects to that working set.
+Also, select *Add project to working sets* and create a new working set called `piv-conformance` and add the projects to that working set.
-- You’ll see a lot of red Xs because your local environment hasn’t been pulled into Eclipse.
-We’ll get to that in a moment.
+- You'll see a lot of red X decorators because your local environment hasn't been pulled into Eclipse.
+We'll get to that in a moment.
-- From the Outline window, select Import -> General -> Projects from Folder or Archive and click Next.
+- From the Outline window, select *Import* -> *General* -> *Projects* from Folder or Archive and click Next.
-- Click Directory and choose “conformancelib” and Open.
+- Click Directory and choose `conformancelib` and Open.
-- You’ll see the conformancelib project greyed out.
-Click Finish.
+- You'll see the *conformancelib* project greyed out.
+Click *Finish*.
 You now have all 4 projects in Eclipse.
-- Drop to the command window and ensure you are in the piv-conformance directory (or “folder”).
+- Drop to the command window and ensure you are in the `piv-conformance` directory (or folder).
-- Now, if you have Cygwin, you can just type “sh doit.sh” and everything will be pulled in and built for you.
+- Now, if you have Cygwin, you can just type `sh doit.sh` and everything will be pulled in and built for you.
-- If not, then look at doit.sh and type the commands in the same order
+- If not, then look at `doit.sh` and type the commands in the same order
 - You will see output like this:

 ```